-Re-opening of the facility will be done in accordance with the Ohio Department of Health’s guidance and will follow the orders issued by Governor Mike DeWine.
+The re-opening of the facility was done in accordance with the Ohio Department of Health’s guidance and will follow the orders issued by Governor Mike DeWine at the time.

 We care about your health and safety.
 Staff will teach you about any new processes to follow.

 What does this mean for you?

 • The operation of the facility may be modified from time to time as the growth and spread of the pandemic eb and flows.